GothenburgBitFactory/tw.org/content/docs/best-practices.md

         task ID modify priority:M

-    But don\'t fall into the trap of shifting the priorities too often, as you\'ll waste a lot of time.
+    But don't fall into the trap of shifting the priorities too often, as you'll waste a lot of time.

 -   Add useful tags to a task: